 A Kobe Beef Steak Ready for Grilling

 Kobe Beef has fascinated the world for many years.
-Stories of beer-plied cattle getting daily massages to create the tenderest, best-marbled meat in the world have circulated across the globe making this dish as mysterious as it is delicious.
-I finally got the chance to try a Kobe Beef dinner myself, and I have to report the reputation of this delicacy’s taste absolutely precedes it.
-However, I was surprised to learn that what I’d always heard about Kobe Beef isn’t quite the truth.
+Stories of beer-plied cattle getting daily massages to create the tenderest, best-marbled meat in the world have circulated across the globe, making this dish as mysterious as it is delicious.
+I finally got the chance to try a Kobe Beef dinner myself, and I'm here to report the reputation of this delicacy’s taste precedes it.
+However, I was surprised to learn that what I thought I knew about Kobe Beef isn’t the truth.

-Perhaps, like me, you’ve heard that the cattle are massaged daily to keep the meat tender.
-Or you might have heard the cows get a daily supply of beer to keep them fat.
-When my partner and I went to the Suma Kagetsu House in Kobe for our dinner, I leaned over to him and whispered if the rumors were true.
+Perhaps, like me, you’ve heard that the cattle get daily massages to keep the meat tender.
+Or you might have farmers give Kobe Beef cattle beer to fatten them up.
+When my partner and I went to the Suma Kagetsu House in Kobe for dinner, I leaned over to him and asked if the rumors were true.

-My partner cocked his head, said that he’d never heard this before and asked the owner of Suma Kagetsu House, Takao Kanai, about this.
-Mr. Kanai quickly shook his head and let me know that wasn’t quite true.
-I felt a little embarrassed, but Mr. Kanai assured me even Japanese people who live outside of Kobe believe these rumors too.
-He then answered my questions, like….
+My partner cocked his head and said that he’d never heard this before.
+He asked the owner of Suma Kagetsu House, Takao Kanai, if it was true.
+Mr. Kanai quickly shook his head and let me know that the stories are completely false.
+I felt a little embarrassed, but Mr. Kanai assured me even Japanese people who live outside of Kobe believe the rumors too.
+He then answered my questions, such as….

 Japanese Black Cow

-Japan has several types of high-grade beef collectively known as Wagyu.
-Kobe Beef is a type of Wagyu that, like Champagne for France, can only be produced in Kobe.
-Kobe Beef specifically comes from the Japanese Black Cow.
+Japan has several types of high-grade beef, collectively known as wagyu.
+Kobe Beef is a type of wagyu that, like Champagne for France, is from Kobe.
+Specifically, Japanese Black Cows born and bred in Hyogo Prefecture.

-This breed has long been preferred by Japanese farmers for their broad shoulders, plowing strength, and ability to fare well in mountainous environments.
-For beef, Japanese Black Cows genetically produce more fat than other species of cows which gives it that gorgeous marbling.
+Japanese farmers have long preferred this breed for their broad shoulders, plowing strength, and ability to fare well in mountainous environments.
+For beef, Japanese Black Cows genetically produce more fat than other cattle, which gives their meat that gorgeous marbling.

 The life of a Japanese Black Cow is different from lower-grade beef cows.
-Because the cow's genealogy is so important to creating a good steak, each cow’s pedigree is carefully tracked from birth to even after being slaughtered.
-On the farms, Japanese Black Cows live in the most stress-free environments farmers can give them.
+Farmers and vendors carefully track each cow's pedigree from birth to slaughter, because the genealogy is so consequential.
+On the farms, Japanese Black Cows live in the most stress-free environments as possible.

-Family units are kept together, mothers and calves are given wide ranges to pasture in, and penned cows reaching the end of their lives are kept in roomy barns with cleaner conditions than most beef cattle experience.
-Kobe Beef farmers believe that this stress-free environment helps create the most delicious cuts of beef.
+Family units are kept together, mothers and calves are given wide ranges to pasture in, and penned cows reaching the end of their lives stay in roomy barns with cleaner conditions than what most beef cattle experience.
+Kobe Beef farmers believe that a happy life helps create the most delicious cuts of beef.

-Though there are reports that some farmers do indeed massage their cows, daily massages by teams of farmers are quite far from the norm.
-Farmers might massage their cows, but not in an effort to “pre-tenderize” the meat.
+Though there are reports that some farmers do indeed massage their cows, daily massages done by teams of people are quite far from the norm.
+Farmers might massage their cows, but not to “pre-tenderize” the meat.
 Any sort of massage is only done so to relieve any stress a cow might be experiencing.

 As for that beer rumor, this seems to be just that… a total rumor.
 There are a few reports that some farmers might give their cows a bottle of beer in the hot and humid months between August and September if the cows don’t have an appetite.
-However, these reports are so few and far between it seems this practice might be extremely rare, or just plain false.
-Most farmers say they would never imagine giving their cows beer, nor do they know any farmers who actually practice this in any fashion.
+However, these claims are so few and far between this practice is either extremely rare or just plain false.
+Most farmers say they would never imagine giving their cows beer or sake, nor do they know anyone who does this in any fashion.